decktra/model_sandbox/README.md

 2. A `has_many` association to Entries, which are the actual money transactions (see more below).
 3. A `has_many` association to BalanceSnapshot, which are historic records of balances at a specific date (see more below).

-It also has a constant `NON_PAYABLE_PERIOD = 7.days` needed to calculate the date until which the user's balance can be payed.
-This constant can be modified if the payout policy eventually changes.

 The migration for this model requires:

 - An user index: `t.index ["user_id"], name: "index_accounts_on_user_id"` to efficiently search an user account.